Chinese Boeing jet crashes in mountains with 132 on board, no sign of survivors | Business

 The plane was en route from the southwestern city of Kunming, capital of Yunnan province, to Guangzhou, capital of Guangdong, bordering Hong Kong, when it crashed.
 China Eastern said the cause of the crash, in which the plane descended at 31,000 feet a minute according to flight tracking website FlightRadar24, was under investigation.

-Shares of Boeing Co were down 5% at 1455 GMT.
+Boeing said in a statement that its thoughts were with the passengers and crew.
+"Boeing is in contact with the U.S. National Transportation Safety Board and our technical experts are prepared to assist with the investigation led by the Civil Aviation Administration of China," the company said.

+A person familiar with the matter told Reuters that Boeing has canceled a meeting of its senior executives scheduled for this week in Miami to focus on assisting the investigation and China Eastern Airlines.
+Shares in Boeing were down 4% at 19:15 GMT.
 Shares in China Eastern Airlines in Hong Kong closed down 6.5% after news of the crash emerged, while its U.S.-listed shares slumped 17% in premarket trading.

 China Eastern grounded its fleet of 737-800 planes after the crash, state media reported.
 China Eastern has 109 of the aircraft in its fleet, according to FlightRadar24.
 'GOOD RECORD'